fun-redoc/mypersonalfinance/README.md

 + BUG: Deposit Edit: after removing a posting from deposit, it is imposible to add it anew.
 + BUG: Post Edit: error message on some posts, probably after editing a deposit wir deleteing a post
 + Deposit Add: TagsEntity make already available Tags reusable, currently every new or edited tag is stored
++ Deposit Edit: TagsEntity make already available Tags reusable, currently every new or edited tag is stored

 ### TODO
++ in deposits dialog, tag entry should present a list of available tags while typing
 + check if permission for adding, deleting and editing of posts, deposits, interests, owners is correct (matches the ownershaft of the respective accounts)
 + posts add: account selection put icome and spending accounts on top of the list
 + sort/filter posts
 + sort/filter accounts
-+ sort/filter deposits
 + adjust post selection in deposits having post name
-+ in deposits dialog, tag entry should present a list of available tags while typing
 + make tag reusable within an owner group and provide autocompletion of tags whitin deposit new/edit dialog
 + make a productive version
 + adjust comments, create some tech documentation
 + TEST: try with mass data and mass requests
-+ wealth/stock search yfin api show result
 + wealth/stock list assets
 + wealth/stock add transaction
 + wealth/stock upload transactions from csv